Help shape our research

 Toolkit to help GP surgeries prepare for using new tests for early detection of pancreatic cancer

 Dr Patrick Kierkegaard, Dr Shayan Bahadori and Dr Bowen Su from Imperial College London and the Institute of Cancer Research are developing a toolkit to help GP surgeries get ready to use new pancreatic cancer tests.
+They would like you to give your input to ensure the toolkit is practical and effective and share your experiences and thoughts through interviews and focus groups.

 Find out more